LuisVCSilva/cross_section_scattering/README.md

 ## Idea

 The aim is to understand the phenomenon of scattering in a generic molecule through some procedure, preferably numerical.
-For this example, I chose the scattering of a Hydrogen particle (lighter) by a potential of a Krypton particle (heavier), for which experimental results were published by \cite{toennies}.
+For this example, I chose the scattering of a Hydrogen particle (lighter) by a potential of a Krypton particle (heavier), for which experimental results were published by Toennies[1].
 My goal was to replicate the results developed in the article numerically.
 For this, the system equation was formulated from the Schrödinger equation, and it was solved numerically (with a Lennard-Jones potential to model the interaction between particles) to obtain total and partial cross-sections (as well as wave function, asymptotic wave function, effective potential).

 Thus, the Schrödinger equation of the system was solved: